toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/base/README.md

   - Configure Timezone
   - Install and configure Vim
   - Install and configure Screen
-  - Disable SELinux and Firewall on RedHat family OS.
+  - (Optional) Disable SELinux and Firewall on RedHat family OS.

 Work with RedHat family and Debian family OS.